Ndanema98/Assessing_Anime/README.md

    - W3C Validator
      - Allowed me to validate my HTML and CSS code against industry standard.
    - JSHint
      - Allowed me to validate my Javascript code against industry standard.

  # Deployment
-  - ## Remote
-   1. Click on the settings icon in the navigation bar.
-   2. Scoll until Github pages is visable.
-   3. Once clicked change the branch to "main" and change the directory to "root".
-   4. Next, click the save button.
-   5. It may take a few moments for the website to publish but once its done, a link to the live website will be provided.
+  - This code was deployed using Code Institute's mock terminal for Heroku.

-  - ## Forking
+  - ## Steps for deployment:
    1. In the top right corner of the page click on the fork button.
    2. The next page will show a forked version of my project.

-  - ## Cloning a repository
-   1. Fork the repository using the steps above.
-   2. Next click code
-   3. You will then be asked if you want to clone using HTTPS, SSH or Github CLI
-   4. Click the copy button
-   5. Open Git bash and select the directory you want the clone to go to
-   6. Type git clone and then paste the URL.
-   7. Lastly press enter and your clone will be created.
+   3. Create a new Heroku app.
+   4. Set the buildbacks to Python and NodeJS in that order.
+   5. Link the Heroku app to the repository.
+   6. Click on deploy.

  # Credits
  - ## Images